18 Startling and Terrific Horror Movies

 XX comes as a DVD helmed by four talented female directors.
-The shorts will give you a chance to evaluate the popularity of horror movies because these are not your usual horror movies.
+The shorts give you a chance to evaluate the popularity of horror movies because these are not your usual horror movies.
 They are awkward and confusing at times.

-The overall theme threads through the movies – motherhood nightmares – fears of what could happen to your children or to you.
+The overall theme weaves through the movies – motherhood nightmares – fears of what could happen to you and your children.
 Each director has a distinctive and modern-day expression.

 Best Scary Movies